Mesothelioma and Army Veterans

 • Shipyard work

-Army veterans who worked in the jobs above were likely exposed to asbestos every day.
-For example, construction workers regularly used asbestos-containing insulation, pipes, and cement.
+Military veterans who worked in the jobs above could have been exposed to asbestos every day.
+For example, Army construction workers regularly used asbestos-containing insulation, pipes, and cement.

-Almost all Army vehicles built prior to the early 1980s contained asbestos, including ambulances, buses, jeeps, and tanks.
+Almost all Army vehicles built before the early 1980s, including ambulances, buses, jeeps, and tanks, contained asbestos.

 A black-and-white photo of a military truck